michltnrr/API-stuff/README.md

 - Robonotes
--   Robonotes uses the openai api to summarize the videos i have to watch for math, but it can be used for any youtube video, just enter the video link, and change the prompt accordingly, and Vwallah
+    Robonotes uses the openai api to summarize the videos I have to watch for math, but it can be used for any YouTube video, just enter the video link, change the prompt accordingly, and Vwallah